 Our gender action plan is designed to improve the attraction, retention and progression of women through abrdn and has actions targeting early, mid and senior career stages.

 Our company was among the first signatories to the HM Treasury Women in Finance Charter in 2016, demonstrating our commitment to inclusion and diversity and pledging to increase gender balance in our senior management populations and across our industry.

-[ii] $12 trillion could be added to global GDP by 2025 by advancing women’s equality of participation (Source: ‘How advancing women’s equality can add to $12 trillion to global growth’ – 2015 McKinsey and Co).
+[ii] $12 trillion could be added to global GDP by 2025 by advancing women’s equality of participation (Source: ‘The Power of Parity’– 2015 McKinsey and Co)

 abrdn plc is registered in Scotland (SC286832) at 1 George Street, Edinburgh, EH2 2LL